 Dear Professor Göbel,

-I am very happy to have taken part in this interesting and important event.
-Thank you for your commitment to this rare type of headache and for helping those affected to ensure that care can be provided more and more effectively and sustainably.
+I am very pleased to have participated in this interesting and important event.
+Thank you for your dedication to this rare type of headache and for helping those affected to receive increasingly effective and sustainable care.

 I would like to briefly describe how the two days of the cluster headache academy went.

-The event was well attended with, I would estimate, at least 100 people.
-Many came from all over Germany, and I found this commitment very astonishing.
+The event was well attended, with, I would estimate, at least 100 people.
+Many traveled from all over Germany; I found this level of commitment very impressive.

 Prof. Göbel opened the event as host, followed by greetings from the Parliamentary State Secretary in the Federal Ministry of Health, Ms. Annette Widmann-Mautz, and the former Federal Minister of Health, Ms. Ulla Schmidt.